domRiddle/ASF/Mono.md

 **All hard-to-explain issues without obvious cause are automatically ignored, if your Mono version is not latest stable one.**

 It's your responsiblity to ensure that ASF is run in bugless environment, and not mine to workaround all possible Mono issues, in all possible versions, on all possible variants.
-Latest stable ASF is always tested on up-to-date stable Mono version.
+Latest stable ASF is always tested on up-to-date stable Mono version, and always includes all crucial code changes that are required for working properly on Mono (if needed).

 ---

 # Issues and solutions

+**Solutions available here are workarounds for outdated Mono versions.
+Those issues do not exist on up-to-date Mono, and you should already know that you're on your own regarding outdated Mono versions, so consider it more like a helpful hand.**

 **Problem:**
 ```